wankata/simple-ecommerce-demo/README.md

 Known issues
 ------------
-  * The first time you run *$ sudo docker-compose up*, django dev server may run before the database is initialized, so you may need to restart it after db is alive and kicking.
   * ecommerce.wsgi is not properly configured.
 If you want to run django in production with wsgi, you need to set the correct DJANGO_SETTINGS_MODULE